 Your credit score is not an on-going number that fluctuates every day.
-In reality, a credit score is a product sold in conjunction with your credit report, so the number itself only changes when it’s requested by you or a third party (such as a lender, employer, or potential landlord).
+In reality, it’s a product sold in conjunction with your credit report.
+So the number itself only changes when it’s requested by you or a third party (such as a lender, employer, or potential landlord).

-Your credit score also reflects a particular moment in time, not two periods that are compared to one another.
-So it doesn’t change in a technical sense, it’s simply recalculated based on the contents of your credit report each time your score is requested.
+Your credit scores also reflect a particular moment in time, not two periods that are compared to one another.
+So it doesn’t change in a technical sense, it’s simply recalculated based on the contents of your credit report each time your credit scores are requested.

 A credit card company might check a bankcard score before approving your application.
 This is important to know because even if you’ve monitored your basic credit score and think you have a solid number, your lender might not access the same calculation.

-In a worse case scenario, you might be denied a loan you were counting on because you and the lender used different credit scores.
+In a worst-case scenario, you might be denied a loan you were counting on because you and the lender used different credit scores.

-However, companies like utilities and cell phone carriers usually only report late payments.
-So while it’s important to pay your bill by its due date to avoid being penalized, those timely payments probably won’t do anything to actually help your score, they just prevent your score from dropping.
+However, companies like utilities and cell phone carriers usually only report late payments to the credit bureaus.
+It’s important to pay your bill by its due date to avoid being penalized.
+However, those timely payments probably won’t do anything to actually help your credit scores, they just prevent your credit scores from dropping.

-By law, lenders may not report a late payment until 30 days after the due date.
+By law, lenders and credit card issuers may not report a late payment until 30 days after the due date.
 If you’re usually a good customer and don’t miss payments, the lender or creditor may not report you right away.
-But the clock is still ticking from that original deadline because late payments are reported in 30-day increments that are visible on your report.
+But the clock is still ticking from that original deadline because late payments are reported in 30-day increments that are visible on your credit report.

 They start at 30 days past due, then 60 days past due, and 90 days past due.
 Your credit score will go down with each additional period so be sure to pay as soon as possible to avoid further damage.